 - You might want to mark a new chapter in your life – some people upcycle their old wedding rings after a divorce or big life change

 Ready for some inspiration?
-Here are four jewellery upcycling projects I’ve completed for my lovely clients…
+Here are five jewellery upcycling projects I’ve completed for my lovely clients…

 1: Remodelling a sentimental diamond ring